eagle-io/docs/source/topics/account_management/general/index.rst

 Backup
 ------
-The Backup section allows you to configure your own off-site data backups.
+The Backup section allows you to configure your own offsite data backups.

-*Historic data* is currently the only item available for backup.
-When enabled, any new data acquired or collected (on schedule) from a Data Source is immediately sent to the Transport for backup.
+*Historic data* can be selected for automatic backup.
+When enabled, all data acquired or collected on schedule from Data Source Nodes will be sent to the Transport for immediate backup.

-The backup files contain all data that has been collected from the Data Source, including data/tables that dont have associated Parameters configured in Eagle.io.
-The data is stored in a standard Delimited Text format and new data is automatically appended to the same file(s).
+The backup files contain all data collected from the Data Source.
+The data is stored in Delimited Text format.
+A *backup* folder will be created at the *Remote path* and sub-directories will be created for all Data Sources configured in the account (upon acquisition).
+Newly acquired data will be appended to existing files within the sub-directories.

 .. raw:: latex